Waterstar1/Berkeley-Schedule-Extension/README.md

 - If no course grade data can be found, popup won't display

 #### Upcoming Features:
-- Links to Rate My Professor and Berkeley Time!
+- Links to Rate My Professor and Berkeley Time.